Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The average distance from residents' homes to the nearest transport stop is 197 meters.
-On average, there are 483 trips per day across all routes, which equates to approximately 32 weekly trips per individual stop.
+The accessibility of transport is rated as excellent, with residents typically located just 197 meters from the nearest transport stop.
+On average, there are 483 trips per day across all routes, equating to approximately 32 weekly trips per individual stop.

 Frequently Asked Questions - Transport